-specified in Marine Order 503.
+The standards which apply to existing, transitional and new vessels are specified in Marine Order 503.
 It is important that the attending surveyor correctly identifies whether a vessel is existing, transitional or new and whether any changes mentioned within Schedule 1 of Marine Order 503 have occurred.
 This results in changes to the standards that apply and the scope of survey.

-Any vessels that undergoes a change mentioned in Schedule 1 is required to apply for a new certificate of survey (not a renewal).
+Any vessel that undergoes a change mentioned in Schedule 1 is required to apply for a new certificate of survey (not a renewal).